gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductInGroup.md

 > `optional` **allow\_remove**: `boolean`

-- A flag indicating whether the product can be removed from the cart.
+- Whether the product can be removed from the cart.

 ***